 My time has been split between Australia and the United States.
 Prior to Sydney, I was a research fellow with the Griffith Asia Institute, as well as a pre-doctoral fellow with the Center for International Security and Cooperation at Stanford University.
-More recently, I was a visiting scholar with the Center for Long-Term Cybersecurity at UC Berkeley, and with the Institute for Security and Conflict Studies at the Elliott School of International Affairs.
+More recently, I have been a visiting scholar with the Center for Long-Term Cybersecurity at UC Berkeley, and with the Institute for Security and Conflict Studies at the Elliott School of International Affairs.
 I received my PhD in political science and BS in biological chemistry, both from the University of Chicago.

 A copy of my CV is available here.